Antiquing For Bootleg Youtube At The Last Beach 8/24/25

 Sadly, the website is no longer around, but you can visit the archived website here if anthro golf balls are your thing.
 My favorite piece that isn't this one is probably 'Lost Ball'.

 I quit Youtube a few weeks ago.
-Now, you might be thinking to yourself, "Didn't just say you listened to Burning Farm through youtube" Well... you're sorta correct.
+Now, you might be thinking to yourself, "Didn't you just say you listened to Burning Farm through youtube" Well... you're sorta correct.
 I don't watch Youtube through Youtube anymore.
 I don't really watch Youtube at all anymore.
 Instead, what I do is I listen to music in an embeded Youtube video on a separate site (like Discogs).
 It feels pretty nice having quit.
-I mean, I wouldn't say I've been using Youtube for... however long I've used it, I'd say I was more 'addicted' than anything - I used as a form of escapism, and it kinda took a toll on my mental health.
+I mean, I wouldn't say I've been using Youtube for... however long I've used it, I'd say I was more 'addicted' than anything - I used it as a form of escapism, and it kinda took a toll on my mental health.
 I was constantly demoralized when hearing about whatever latest drama was happening every month, and this new AI crap is just one big excuse to detox.
 And detoxed I hope I stay.

 In other news, I have a Last.fm now.